bhopals/react-chat-app/README.md

 # React Chat APP
-An React Chat App Dummy UI Design
+An React Chat App UI Design

 ### Running a local version of the app